 - The Uthenium/cobalt bomb in The Bionic Woman (1970s) episode "Doomsday is Tomorrow".
 A scientist creates a Doomsday Device in the hope of scaring the population into peace.
 He never intended to use it, even if his plan failed, but his supercomputer, whom he programmed to "win", attempts to destroy the world when the orignal plan fails.

-- Doctor Who regularly encounters villains that revel in these.
+- The Doctor regularly encounters villains that revel in these.

-Fourth Doctor (while typing on computer terminal): The trouble with computers, of course, is that they're very sophisticated idiots.
+Fourth Doctor: [while typing on computer terminal] The trouble with computers, of course, is that they're very sophisticated idiots.
 They do exactly what you tell them to at amazing speed, even if you order them to kill you.
-So if you do happen to change your mind, it can be very difficult to stop them obeying the original order, but..."
+So if you do happen to change your mind, it can be very difficult to stop them obeying the original order, but... [taps a few final keys, countdown stops] Not impossible.

 - Sometimes even the good guys, as witnessed by UNIT's Earth-Destroying Osterhagen key in the series 4 finale.